sacman08/python-practice/README.md

 # python-practice
-Python Practice coding
+Python Practice coding.
-Mainly using for exercises for www.practicepython.org
+Mainly using for exercises from www.practicepython.org